i-mukund/phatak-live/README.md

    offsets are learned by EWMA.
 The system gets better at *this* gate over time — and it can show you its own error statistics at `/api/v1/crossings/{slug}/accuracy`.

 5. **A pull is a question, not a command.** Pull-to-refresh triggers a live provider fetch *only* if newer data would actually exist and the metered daily allowance can afford it — otherwise it says so rather than faking a spinner.
 Concurrent pulls collapse into one upstream call.

 6. **Even the map fixes itself.** A wrong chainage leaves a directional fingerprint (UP trains biased one way, DOWN the other).
 The geometry calibrator detects it and moves the crossing along its segment — bounded, rate-limited, and fully audited — so seeded estimates converge on surveyed truth without a deploy.
 ## What it will not pretend to know

 Indian Railways publishes no freight running data — anywhere, to anyone.
 At Siraspur, goods trains are a real share of closures.
-Rather than quietly being wrong, Phatak Live:
+Rather than quietly being wrong, Phaatak:

 - reduces confidence during historically freight-heavy windows,
 - records unexplained closures and exposes a `freight_risk` band,